dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/enhancing-data-validation.md

 > * Added data annotations
 > * Added metadata classes

-Advance to the next article to learn how to publish the web app and database to Azure.
+Advance to the next tutorial to learn how to publish the web app and database to Azure.
 > [!div class="nextstepaction"]
 > [Publish to Azure](publish-to-azure.md)